antkowiak/jOptionsHouseAPI/README.md

 jOptionsHouseAPI
 ================

+IMPORTANT!!! - OptionsHouse recently merged with TradeMonster.
+OH informed me that the old Options House API would be deprecated!
+This code may no longer be relevant and may not work anymore.
+I plan on developing a new Java library soon that will work with the new TradeMonster API.

 Java Library for using the OptionsHouse trading API.
 This library contains some convenient classes in Java that allow you to access the OptionsHouse API trading platform from within a Java application, using only a few simple lines of code.
 See the files in